SunnyCloudYang/exchange-rate-monitor/readme.md

 [中文版](readme.zh.md)

-A robust Python application that monitors Bank of China's exchange rates and sends email notifications when rates meet specified conditions.
+A Python application that monitors Bank of China's exchange rates and sends email notifications when rates meet specified conditions.
 The application runs automatically every 10 minutes using GitHub Actions.

 ## Features